 I have over the past few years tried to limit my use of third-part elements like these, setting up the fonts locally and avoiding CDN services.
 Unfortunately, there are some limits to my ability to do this.
 For example, some of my WordPress components use Font Awesome, which is served by an external CDN service, for icons and graphics.
 While I know it’s theoretically possible to have Font Awesome hosted locally (the library itself is open source), I don’t know how to do so reliably.
 Directly modifying WordPress plugins and themes is bad practice because your changes will be overwritten as soon as the plugin or theme updates, and while you can alter some behavior through a child theme and functions, updates to the theme/plugin may render those efforts futile.
 (This has happened on another of my websites, where the updated theme refuses to stop calling Google Fonts despite my ongoing efforts.)
 My hope is that if nothing else, the GDPR will encourage developers to be more cautious about this sort of thing.
 Presently, many don’t seem terribly concerned about it.

 Some straightforward details are now complicated and somewhat fraught.
 The GDPR considers server access and error logs (which every website has in some form) to contain personal information.
-Similarly, metadata in images may count as personal data because some of the EXIF information might identify the user or their location.
+Similarly, the metadata in image files (such as Exif information) can count as personal data because some of that information might identify the user or their location.
 I’ve attempted to account for this as best I can in the policy, although I must confess that full compliance with some of the requirements seem technologically impossible.
 (For instance, if someone from the EU visits a non-EU website for the first time, the site’s logs gathering their IP and user agent data — which is independent of visitor consent — are already in violation of the rules.
 Even blocking traffic from all EU addresses is of questionable legality because it would require processing the visitor’s IP address in order to block them.)

 In any case, I’m doing the best I can with it within my limited abilities, and I hope you’ll bear with me about it.
 If you have questions, please let me know.